2019 Illinois Fighting Illini football team

-The 2019 Illinois Fighting Illini football team represented the University of Illinois at Urbana–Champaign in the 2019 NCAA Division I FBS football season.
-The Fighting Illini played their home games at Memorial Stadium in Champaign, Illinois, and competed in the West Division of the Big Ten Conference.
-They were led by fourth-year head coach Lovie Smith.
+The 2019 Illinois Fighting Illini football team was an American football team that represented the University of Illinois Urbana-Champaign as a member of the Big Ten Conference during the 2019 NCAA Division I FBS football season.
+In their fourth season under head coach Lovie Smith, the Fighting Illini compiled a 6–7 record (4–5 in conference games), finished in fourth place out of seven teams in the Big Ten's West Division, and outscored opponents by a total of 347 to 340.
+They concluded the season with a loss to California in the 2019 Redbox Bowl.

-Previous season
+The team's statistical leaders included quarterback Brandon Peters (1,884 passing yards, 55.3% completions percentage), running back Reggie Corbin (675 rushing yards, 4.7 yards per attempt), wide receiver Josh Imatorbhebhe (33 receptions for 634 yards), and kicker James McCourt (81 points scored, 42 of 43 extra points, 13 of 19 field goals).
+McLaughlin was the only Illinois player to receive first-team honors on the 2018 All-Big Ten Conference football team.
+Linebacker Dele Harding and punter Blake Hayes received first-team honors on the 2019 All-Big Ten Conference football team.

-The 2018 team finished the season 4–8 overall, 2–7 in Big Ten play to finish in last place in the West Division.
+The team played its home games at Memorial Stadium in Champaign, Illinois.

 Preseason

 Preseason Big Ten poll

 Although the Big Ten Conference has not held an official preseason poll since 2010, Cleveland.com has polled sports journalists representing all member schools as a de facto preseason media poll since 2011.
 For the 2019 poll, Illinois was projected to finish in last in the West Division.

 Schedule

 Illinois' 2019 schedule began with three non-conference games, starting with Akron of the Mid-American Conference at home, a road game to UConn of the American Athletic Conference, and then at home again for Eastern Michigan of the Mid-American Conference.
 In Big Ten Conference play, Illinois played all members of the West Division and draws Michigan, Rutgers, and Michigan State from the East Division.